-The two-way separated bike lane would create a physically separated facility for people biking through the installation of raised curbs and flex posts.
-The proposed two-way separated bike lane alignment also provides direct access to businesses along the couplet.
-A physically separated facility, however, could impact freight maneuvers within the corridor and be challenging for maintenance crews to clean and maintain.
+The two-way separated bike lane would create a physically-separated facility for people biking by installing raised curbs and flex posts.
+The proposed twoway separated bike lane alignment also provides direct access to businesses along the couplet.
+A physicallyseparated facility, however, could impact freight maneuvers within the corridor and be challenging for maintenance crews to clean and maintain.

 The facility would be bidirectional, requiring some bicycles to travel adjacent to and facing oncoming traffic.
-Transitioning people biking between from the two-way separated bike lane to the proposed buffered bike lanes to the north and south is a significant challenge.
+Transitioning people biking from the two-way separated bike lane to the proposed buffered bike lanes to the north and south is a significant challenge.
 Additional challenges include dealing with access management due to the many driveways along the corridor and designing for contra-flow bicycle traffic entering and exiting the separated bike lane safely and efficiently.